3and4/Leither/doc/whitepaper-en.md

 Google Document, online office, XMind make profits by providing **Tool Services**.
 In Leither, Tool application is also a MiMei.
 #### 2.2 Division of Services
-The internet services mentioned in previous section can all be divided and reconstructed through the coordination of the following entities, in decentralized fashion.
+All of the internet services mentioned in previous section can be divided and reconstructed through the coordination of the following services, in decentralized fashion.
 + **Application Development**
 Develop applications for Leither ecosystem, undertaken by programmers.
 Similar to the role of R&D in an enterprise.
 + **Service or Content Production**